boto/boto/docs/source/ref/sdb.rst

 SDB Reference
 =============

-In addition to what is seen below, boto includes two separate abstraction layers for SimpleDB that may be used:
+In addition to what is seen below, boto includes an abstraction layer for SimpleDB that may be used:

 * :doc:`SimpleDB DB <sdb_db>` (Maintained, but little documentation)
-* :doc:`SimpleDB Persist <sdb_persist>` (Unmaintained)

 boto.sdb
 --------